dprymidis/Internship_Bioinformatics_VU/README.md

 # Internship_Bioinformatics_VU
-The positional effect of APC truncatingmutations in colorectal cancer
+The positional effect of APC truncating mutations in colorectal cancer